 This procedure is typically performed in the hospital.
 You will be administered general anesthesia, which will put you to sleep and keep you from feeling any pain during the procedure.

 With you on your back, the surgeon will insert a speculum into your vagina to access the cervix.
 Then, the surgeon will use a surgical knife to remove a small, cone-shaped sample of tissue from the cervix.
 The sample can be evaluated in the lab for signs of cancer.
 The aim of the surgery is to remove abnormal tissue before the dysplasia becomes cancerous.

 Loop Electrosurgical Excision Procedure (LEEP)

-A LEEP can usually be performed in your gynecologist’s office, however it is sometimes recommended to have it performed at a surgery center.
+A LEEP can usually be performed in your gynecologist’s office, however, it is sometimes recommended to have it performed at a surgery center.

 During the procedure, you will lie on your back with your feet in stirrups.
 Using a speculum, your doctor will open your vagina to gain access to your cervix, much like during a regular pelvic exam.
-The doctor will then inject a numbing agent into your cervix.
+The doctor will then inject a local anesthetic into your cervix.
 This is known as a cervical block, and it can also be used in combination with oral or intravenous pain medication.

 The LEEP instrument is an electrified wire loop at the end of a narrow wand.
 The loop can easily pass through your cervical tissue to remove a small sample, which can be tested for cancer.
 The goal of the procedure is to remove the abnormal cells to decrease the chances of cancer.